router-protocol/router-chain-docs/docs/message-transfer/evm-guides/understanding-functions/iAck.md

 ### 3. execData

-The `execData` parameter is the data in bytes that provides the return value from the read call included in the read request.
+The `execData` parameter is the data in bytes that provides the abi encoded return value from the `iReceive` call on the destination chain.
 Based on the application's requirement, this data can be decoded and processed on the source chain.